-Your pregnancy will be considered “postdate” if it reaches beyond 42 weeks, or 294 days, according to the American College of Obstetricians and Gynecologists (ACOG).
-What you need to know, however, is that multiple studies in the last 10 years show increased risks for you and your baby in continuing your pregnancy beyond 41 weeks.
+Your pregnancy will be considered “post term” if it reaches beyond 42 weeks, or 294 days, according to the American College of Obstetricians and Gynecologists (ACOG).
+Here’s how experts define a “term” pregnancy:

 If you go beyond your due date, your healthcare provider may begin to monitor you and your baby more frequently while you wait for labor to begin.
 Monitoring usually includes weekly prenatal visits, and twice weekly fetal monitoring that includes some combination of ultrasound and tracing the baby’s heart rate on the same monitor that is used during labor.

 During ultrasound, your baby’s movements, tone and breathing are monitored and a measurement of amniotic fluid is assessed.
 These measurements can be reassuring that your baby is doing well and that it’s safe for you to await spontaneous labor.

 If any of the assessments are abnormal, your healthcare provider will begin to weigh the risks of continuing the pregnancy to those of inducing labor.